Create a Logical Model

 7. Optional: To add additional attributes to an entity, follow the steps below:

-1. Press the ‘Add Element’ button add, and select ‘Add Attribute’.
+1. Press the ‘Add Element’ button Add Element, and select ‘Add Attribute’.

 2. In the ‘Add Attributes’ dialog box, select the entity to which you want to add attributes, and then choose the attributes to add.
 Press OK.